You are here

 Criminal cases may not be brought under diversity jurisdiction.
 States may only bring criminal prosecutions in state courts, and the federal government may only bring criminal prosecutions in federal court.
 Also important to note, the principle of double jeopardy – which does not allow a defendant to be tried twice for the same charge – does not apply between the federal and state government.
 If, for example, the state brings a murder charge and does not get a conviction, it is possible for the federal government in some cases to file charges against the defendant if the act is also illegal under federal law.

 Federal judges (and Supreme Court “justices”) are selected by the President and confirmed “with the advice and consent” of the Senate and “shall hold their Offices during good Behavior.”
 Judges may hold their position for the rest of their lives, but many resign or retire earlier.
 They may also be removed by impeachment by the House of Representatives and conviction by the Senate.
-Throughout history, fourteen federal judges have been impeached due to alleged wrongdoing.
+Throughout history, fifteen federal judges have been impeached due to alleged wrongdoing.
 One exception to the lifetime appointment is for magistrate judges, which are selected by district judges and serve a specified term.

 The district courts are the general trial courts of the federal court system.
 Each district court has at least one United States District Judge, appointed by the President and confirmed by the Senate for a life term.
 District courts handle trials within the federal court system – both civil and criminal.
 The districts are the same as those for the U.S. Attorneys, and the U.S. Attorney is the primary prosecutor for the federal government in his or her respective area.